TMZ: Johnny Depp Vs. Amber Heard

-During the defamation trial against actress Amber Heard, TMZ was a point of discussion and raised much criticism.
-Lawyer Camille Vasquez confronted Ms. Heard, claiming Heard gave a video of Depp being agitated and slamming cupboards to TMZ a day before the temporary restraining order (TRO) was filed.
-Vasquez also pointed out that TMZ had been alerted of the alleged abuse and the upcoming divorce in 2016, where Ms. Heard in her deposition mentioned that TMZ had been alerted.
-On May 24, 2022 TMZ, through EHM Productions Inc, filed an Emergency Motion to prevent a former employee from testifying in the Depp-Heard case.
+During the defamation trial against actress Amber Heard, TMZ was a point of discussion and drew much criticism.
+Lawyer Camille Vasquez said Heard gave TMZ a video of Johnny Depp being agitated and slamming cupboards a day before the temporary restraining order (TRO) was filed.
+Vasquez also pointed out that TMZ had been alerted of the alleged abuse and the upcoming divorce in 2016.
+Heard said in her deposition that TMZ had been alerted.
+On May 24, 2022, TMZ, through EHM Productions Inc, filed an Emergency Motion to prevent a former employee from testifying in the case.
 The motion was denied.

+Death of Liam Payne

+On October 16, 2024, after the death of British singer and former One Direction member Liam Payne, TMZ drew controversy for posting pictures of the identifying tattoos on his dead body as well as the scene of the hotel in Buenos Aires, Argentina.
+This sparked outrage on social media, including from Canadian singer Alessia Cara and British media personality Rylan Clark.
+The photos were taken down after the backlash.

+Assassination of Charlie Kirk

+On September 10, 2025, loud cheering and clapping could be heard in the TMZ newsroom during a live report about the shooting of Charlie Kirk, seconds before Harvey Levin announced that Kirk had died.
+Clips were widely shared on social media and TMZ was heavily criticized.
+TMZ later apologized for the "tone deaf laughter" but said the employees were watching a car chase, not reacting to Kirk's death.

 False news

 John F. Kennedy

 In what The Smoking Gun called "a colossal screw-up", in 2009 TMZ published an "exclusive" picture on their website of a man purported to be John F. Kennedy on a ship with several naked women that could have "changed history" had it come out during his presidential campaign.
-Despite having a Photoshop expert proclaiming the picture as "authentic", the picture was later discovered to have not been of Kennedy at all.
-The photo was discovered to have been part of a Playboy photoshoot from November 1967, which was later confirmed by Playboy representatives.
+Despite having a Photoshop expert proclaim the picture "authentic", it was later found not to have been of Kennedy.
+It was part of a 1967 Playboy photoshoot, Playboy representatives confirmed.

 Lil Wayne

-On March 15, 2013, members of TMZ's staff claimed that they had learned rapper Lil Wayne was in an "unstable" condition after he was hospitalized following a seizure and that the then 30-year-old rapper had been placed in an induced coma and was breathing through tubes.
-Soon afterwards, Birdman stated on his Twitter account that Wayne was healthy enough to be released from the hospital.
-Approximately one hour after these messages were made, Wayne himself stated on his Twitter account that he was fine.
+On March 15, 2013, members of TMZ's staff claimed that they had learned rapper Lil Wayne was in "unstable" condition after being hospitalized following a seizure and that the then 30-year-old rapper had been placed in an induced coma and was breathing through tubes.
+Soon afterward, Birdman wrote on his Twitter account that Wayne was healthy enough to be released from the hospital.
+Approximately one hour after these messages were posted, Wayne himself tweeted that he was fine.

 Jerry Lee Lewis

-On October 26, 2022, they incorrectly reported that rock n' roll pioneer and country music legend Jerry Lee Lewis had died, they issued a correction a few hours later.
+On October 26, 2022, TMZ incorrectly reported that rock n' roll and country musician Jerry Lee Lewis had died; it issued a correction a few hours later.
 A CBS affiliate in Sacramento also reported the false news.
-Lewis' death was announced two days later.
+Lewis's death was announced two days later.